edgetalk/tools/README.md

 - Aviation Stack API key for flight information
 - YouTube API access for video captions

+Docker is required for running tools in a sandboxed environment.
+See the [infrastructure setup guide](infrastructure/README.md) for details.

 ## Contributing

 Feel free to contribute new tools or improvements to existing ones.
 Make sure to: